atharvachore/CodSoft/README.md

 - Python
 - Random Module

-4. Rock-Scissor-Paper Game
+4. Rock-Scissor-Paper Game:
    A simple command-line implementation of the classic "Rock, Scissors, Paper" game, where the user plays against the computer.

 Features:
 - Play Rock, Scissor, or Paper against the computer.